 Best HDMI 2.1 gaming monitor for sports games - Gigabyte AORUS FV43U

-One of the key features that make this monitor ideal for sports is that it is a massive 43 inches so you should be able to see every tiny detail clearly on the screen, which is ideal as most sports typically use quite a wide camera angle.
+One of the key features that make this monitor ideal for sports is that it is a massive 43 inches to give you a wider view of the playing field.

-Moreover, it comes with an impressive 144Hz refresh rate and a 1ms response time making it a great option for smooth, competitive Weekend League gameplay on FIFA for example.
+Moreover, it comes with an impressive 144Hz refresh rate and a 1ms response time, making it a great option for smooth, competitive gameplay on game modes like Weekend League, for example.

-On the whole, this is a great monitor, not just for sports, but for all your gaming needs.
+On the whole, we feel this monitor would suit, not just sports games, but all your gaming needs.

 Best 4K gaming monitor for sports games - LG UltraGear 27GN850